 Perhaps you can ask for help from colleagues, friends or your partner.

 You need to continuously enforce good posture on yourself until it becomes a habit.

 For this, I believe posture braces and posture shirts are very helpful.
-I have written a lot about these on other posts, and I would suggest you check that out.
+I have written a lot about these on this website and I would encourage you check it out.